 Bed bugs are small wingless insects and are approximately one-fourth of an inch long.

-The main medical concern is the inflammatory response (redness and swelling) to their bites.
+The main medical concern with bed bugs is the inflammatory response (redness and swelling) to their bites.
 Common allergic reactions can include the development of large welts, greater than 1cm or larger.
 In some cases, blister-like eruptions have been reported and anaphylaxis may occur in patients with severe allergies.
 Also, scratching the bites can lead to a secondary infection.
-In addition, some people report a big drop in their quality of life because of the discomfort, sleeplessness, anxiety and embarrassment of dealing with bed bugs.

 Bed bugs can be a problem in all kinds of places, including homes, apartments, hotels, cruise ships, dormitories and shelters.
 They have also been found to infest vehicles, movie theaters, furniture rental outlets and office buildings.
 While bed bugs are linked to dirty conditions, even the cleanest place can find itself faced with an infestation because bed bugs can hitch onto almost anything.
 It is almost impossible to determine where they came from because they can go undetected for months.